Managed vs. unmanaged Google Ads campaigns – How an agency should optimise your google ads campaigns

 Poor audience targeting

-Bottom Line: Unchecked campaigns can lead to wasted spend and missed opportunities.
-Proactive management ensures your budget is working hard to deliver the right results.
+Bottom Line: Without proper oversight, campaigns can quickly waste budget and miss valuable opportunities.
+Proactive management ensures every dollar is working toward the right results.

 How can an agency support businesses?